DevX-Cipher/WinToMacApps/README.md

 ---

-##  License & Legal Note
+# License & Legal Note

-This project is licensed under the MIT License (with a non-commercial use clause).
+This project is licensed under the **MIT License** (with a non-commercial use clause).
 See the [LICENSE](./LICENSE) file for more details.

 ---

 ##  Feedback?

-If you found this project helpful, consider sharing your thoughts by opening an issue with suggestions or improvements.
+If you found this project helpful, please feel free to share your thoughts by opening an issue with suggestions or improvements.
 Contributions are always welcome—feel free to submit a pull request!